Post

 • Supports light and dark themes

-• At the time of theme transition, features like MathJax and Mermaid were not natively supported by the Minimal Mistakes theme and had to be added through customization, but the Chirpy theme supports these natively.
-Of course, the customization wasn’t much, but it’s still a minor advantage.
+• At the time of the theme transition, MathJax and Mermaid weren’t natively supported by the Minimal Mistakes theme and had to be added through customization, but the Chirpy theme supports them by default.
+Although the customization wasn’t particularly complex, it’s still a minor advantage.

-This is based on the currently (June 2024) used Chirpy Jekyll Theme, and assumes that Git is already installed.
+This is based on the Chirpy Jekyll Theme currently (12024.06) in use, and assumes Git is already installed.

 Refer to the Jekyll official installation guide and Chirpy Jekyll Theme official page.